 This building is a groundbreaking study space, available for use 24 hours a day.

 The Koudoukan, established near the campus, is the main facility In fostering human resources.
 Inside, there are seminar rooms for the Koudoukan Course, and space dedicated to the Koudoukan Project.
-The building is available for use by students and faculty members 24 hours a day, for project, circle, and seminar-related activities.
+The building is available for use by students and faculty members 24 hours a day, for projects, circles, and seminar-related activities.
 (Application required.)
 In addition, wireless LAN is available.

 - Lobby Counter